Ulric Dahlgren: Kilpatrick-Dahlgren raid

 After recovering from his injury, Dahlgren met Brig.
 Gen. Hugh Judson Kilpatrick on February 23, 1864, at a party and was invited to participate in an operation to attack Richmond, Virginia; rescue Union prisoners from Belle Isle and damage Confederate infrastructure.
 The operation is also known as the Battle of Walkerton.

 On February 28, Kilpatrick and Dahlgren left from Stevensburg, Virginia.
 Kilpatrick was to attack Richmond from the North with 3,500 men and Dahlgren from the South with 500 men.
 Snow, sleet and rain from an unexpected winter storm slowed the attack.
 Dahlgren's forces were led to a ford on the James River near Dover Mills by an African-American guide, Martin Robinson.
 The troops were not able to cross due to high water from recent rains.
-Dahlgren believed he had been tricked by the guide and had him hanged in retaliation.
+Dahlgren believed he had been tricked by the guide and had him hanged as punishment.

 Dahlgren redirected his troops to attack Richmond from the East.
 They heard the sound of battle and rushed to support Kilpatrick but ran directly into a Confederate Home Guard force which halted their advance.
 Dahlgren retreated East in an attempt to connect with Kilpatrick's force.
 The Union troops were continually harassed by Confederate forces during the retreat and became separated.
-On the night of March 3rd, Dahlgren and a portion of his troops were ambushed near King and Queen Court House by 150 men in the 9th Virginia Cavalry under the command of Lieutenant James Pollard.
+On the night of March 3, Dahlgren and a portion of his troops were ambushed near King and Queen Court House by 150 men in the 9th Virginia Cavalry under the command of Lieutenant James Pollard.
 Dahlgren was shot by four bullets and died on the battlefield.
 Several other Union soldiers were killed in the ambush and 135 were captured.